hamburgcodingschool/java-server/README.md

 # java-server

-This is the repository for the Spring Services of the course Java Programming.
+This is the repository for the Spring Boot services of the course Java Programming.
 For more information and registration visit the website: https://hamburgcodingschool.com/en/courses/java/

-##Spring tutorials
+## Spring Boot Tutorials

 **REST Service**:
 https://spring.io/guides/gs/rest-service/